Heesen delivers 49 metre hybrid yacht Home

 With a particular attention to weight control, Home is predicted to achieve a transatlantic range of 3,750 nautical miles while cruising at 12 knots, despite carrying just 45,000 litres of fuel.

 Home also puts a priority on silence, the ultimate luxury.
 Heesen’s Mark Cavendish predicts that Home will register 46 decibels of noise in the owner’s suite while cruising in electric mode.

 “The owner and guests will enjoy a vastly quieter environment,” said Cavendish.
 To put this in perspective, 46 decibels is the equivalent volume level of soft rainfall.

-Exterior styling comes from Frank Laupman of Omega Architects, who has penned the striking superstructure and an almost vertical bow, which will reduce vertical acceleration, thus improving on-board comfort.
+Exterior styling comes from Frank Laupman of Omega Architects, who has penned the striking superstructure and an almost vertical bow, which will reduce vertical acceleration, thus improving on board comfort.
 Home is a “modern, innovative yacht with striking lines and a lot of glass,” said Laupman.
 “More like a beach villa in style, with nature all around you.”
-This effect is enhances by cutaway bulwarks and floor-to-ceiling mirrors that help to bounce light around the spacious interior.
+This effect is enhanced by cutaway bulwarks and floor-to-ceiling mirrors that help to bounce light around the spacious interior.

 Following her debut season cruising Norway and the Mediterranean, Home will cross the Atlantic with the aim of making her public debut at the 2017 Fort Lauderdale International Boat Show.
 The owner was particularly drawn to the yacht's shallow 2.1 metre draught, which makes her well suited to cruising the Bahamas.

-Other superyacht projects currently under development at the Dutch yard include the 55 metre Project Alida, which is due to launch before the end of the year.
+Other superyacht projects currently under development at the Dutch yard include the 55 metre Project Alida, which is due to hit the water before the end of the year.